justJubair/get-started-with-typescript/README.md

 Imagine you have a variable in TypeScript, but TypeScript isn't sure of its exact type based on the context.
 With type assertion, you can assert or "cast" the variable to a specific type that you know it should be.
 This helps TypeScript understand your intentions and allows you to access properties or methods of that specific type without compiler errors.

 The moment you assert a type, you can easily access the specific methods for the type.
-Check the

 ## Type Annotations